samwoods1/pnsqc_demo_project/README.md

   - Types of helper methods - Methods that perform some user action and methods that validate something.
   - Modeling application data (user.rb)
   - Useful options for helper functions (submit?, validate?) to avoid calling multiple helper functions for submitting and validating
-  - Exceptions vs Assertions and why it matters, including why it is a good idea to have on assertion or block of assertions at the end of a test and not sprinkled all throughout the test.
+  - Exceptions vs Assertions and why it matters, including why it is a good idea to have one assertion or block of assertions at the end of a test and not sprinkled all throughout the test.
   - A pattern for testing negative tests (expected failures)
  - Using setup and teardown methods
  - Using inheritance to minimize duplicated code in tests and pages (base page and base test class)